Home » Course or Meal » Sicilian Whole Orange Cake (Using an Entire Orange: Peel, Juice and Pulp)

 Notes

-I've also made it in a bundt tin and the amount of batter for one recipe makes a short bundt cake.
-If you're going to use a bundt tin make 1.5x the recipe.
+• I've also made it in a bundt tin and the amount of batter for one recipe makes a short bundt cake.
+If you want a full size bundt cake, make 1.5x the recipe.

 Christina’s Cucina is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.